 When it comes to retirement accounts, 401(k) plans tend to get the most attention, but if you work at a school, hospital, library, research facility, church, or another organization qualified under IRS Section 501(c)(3), you probably know about 403(b) plans.
 A 403(b), sometimes referred to as a tax-sheltered annuity plan (TSA), is a retirement plan for employees of public schools and certain non-profit organizations.

-If you earned less than the contribution limit in your most recent year of working, you're limited to the amount of your earnings, not the greater amount.
+If you earned less than the contribution limit in your most recent year of working, you're limited to contributing the amount of your earnings.

 Benefits of Contributing to a 403(b)